systemseed/material_base/docs/setup.md

 You could create your subtheme from scratch or use a template included in MB (recommended).

-Folder `material_base_subtheme` contains the template for creating your custom theme.
+Folder `themes/material_base_subtheme` contains the template for creating your custom theme.

 For detailed information about how to create subtheme from template see [Custom subtheme template](subtheme-template.md).